-Hyatt Settlers in the United States in the 17th Century
+Hyatt Settlers in United States in the 17th Century

-- Jane Hyatt settled in Virginia in 1663
+- Jane Hyatt, who settled in Virginia in 1663

-- Samuel Hyatt settled in Barbados in 1680 with his wife and servants
+- Samuel Hyatt, who settled in Barbados in 1680 with his wife and servants

-Hyatt Settlers in the United States in the 19th Century
+Hyatt Settlers in United States in the 19th Century